 Step-grandparents are not permitted to file for visitation pursuant to the Missouri state statutes regarding visitation rights for grandparents.
 However, in some situations, an attorney may be able to seek visitation for step-grandparents when it is in the best interests of a child.
 Speaking with an experienced family law attorney is the best way for step-parents who are seeking visitation with a minor child understand their rights and the best way to proceed with their case.

-Contact Cass County, Missouri Family Law Attorney Joshua Wilson
+Contact Cass County, Missouri Family Law Attorney from Higher Level Legal.

 Procedural aspects of family law cases can be complex.
 It is important to have an attorney with proven ability to achieve successful results for his clients on your side.
-Joshua Wilson is a knowledgeable, compassionate attorney who will take the time to listen to your side and fight for your rights in court.
-Contact the Joshua Wilson Law Firm today online or call (816) 331-9968 to schedule a consultation.
+Our team is a knowledgeable, compassionate law firm who will take the time to listen to your side and fight for your rights in court.
+Contact the Higher Level Legal Law Firm today online or call (816) 331-9968 to schedule a consultation.